microsoft/azurelinux/_posts/2022-09-26-running-mariner-on-smartnics.md

 ![BFB image Layout and Boot Flow diagram](/CBL-Mariner/assets/images/bfb-flow.png)

-NVIDIA maintains a set of BFB tools used to create BFB images: [github.com/Mellanox/bfb-build](https://github.com/Mellanox/bfb-build) (generic) and [github.com/Mellanox/bfb-mariner](https://github.com/Mellanox/bfb-mariner) (for Mariner 2.0) and is coordinating with CBL-Mariner developers to integrate these tools with CBL-Mariner on the CBL-Mariner-DPU repository.
+NVIDIA maintains a set of BFB tools used to create BFB images: [github.com/Mellanox/bfb-build](https://github.com/Mellanox/bfb-build) (generic) and [github.com/Mellanox/bfb-mariner](https://github.com/Mellanox/bfb-mariner) (for Mariner 2.0) and is coordinating with CBL-Mariner developers to integrate these tools with CBL-Mariner on the CBL-Mariner-SmartNIC repository.

 These tools utilize the CBL-Mariner ARM64 container.
 A Dockerfile first creates the container and installs the needed DPURPMs.
 Create-bfb then constructs the BFB by establishing the grub configs, initial systemd scripts, rebuilding the initramfs, creating a workspace with the kernel, firmware and initramfs, and then calling the mlx-mkbfb tool.
 Mlx-mkbfb packages everything in the workspace as a bfb.